OCD, Anxiety & Panic

 Common Compulsive Behaviors

-- Checking: Repeatedly checking that doors are closed and locked, appliances are off, or other things to ensure they’re secure or where they belong.
+- Checking: Repeatedly checking doors are closed and locked, appliances are off, or other things to ensure they’re secure or where they belong.

 - Repeating & Praying excessively: Counting, tapping, or saying certain words, prayers, phrases over and over.

-- Miscellaneous: Rituals in your head to reduce anxiety like saying prayers or thinking a “good” thought to undo a “bad” thought.
+- Miscellaneous: Rituals in your head to reduce anxiety, like saying prayers or thinking a “good” thought to undo a “bad” thought.
 Asking other people to reassure you, confessing to wrong behaviors you never even did, telling other people certain words to feel better.
 Touching objects or people to prevent something bad happening.

 Is it Normal or OCD?